rhobs/configuration/README.md

 ## Grafana dashboards

-All dashboards are generated in `manifests/production/grafana` with:
+All dashboards are generated in `resources/observability/grafana` (legacy: `manifests/production/grafana`) with:

 ```console
 make grafana